 Add everything together.
 The estimate of the work, professional fees, removal costs or rent if you have to move out temporarily and any new fittings and furniture.
 Add at least 10 percent to cover contingency.
 The total is the budget you’ll need.

-At this stage, you might need to adjust your project, so it meets your budget, taste, and priorities.
+You might need to adjust your project at this stage to meet your budget, taste, and priorities.

 6. Who will manage the project